 Section 3.
-The City will not tolerate racism.
+The City will not tolerate racism,

 Section 4.
-The City with continue to work collaboratively with our local law enforcement to build community trust and legitimacy, implement community-oriented policing, and maintain a sale community as exemplified in specific provisions in the City's law enforcement contract.
+The City will continue to work collaboratively with our local law encoment to build community trust and legitimacy, implement community-priorited policing, and maintain a safe community as exemplified in specific provisions in the City's law enforcement contract.

-Section 6.
-The Gity recognizes that police brutality and systemic racistm impacting and traumatizing Black people and people of color in our country demands urgent and sustained attention, action and change in the institutions of our society, including transparency and accountability from local government and common commitment by all citizens.
+Section 5.
+The City recognizes that police brutality and systemic racism impacting and traumatizing Black people and people of color in our country demands urgent and sustained attention, action and change in the institutions of our society, including transparency and accountability from local government and common commitment by all citizens.

 Section 6.
-The City recognizes that as a community we have to actively work to be anti-racist, including educating ourselves, better supporting leaders and institutions who are working to combat injustice and systematic racism, and working together toward the more equitable destribution of recources and public services.
+The City recognizes that as a community we have to actively work to be anti-racist, including educating ourselves, better supporting leaders and institutions who are working to combat injustice and systematic racism, and working together toward the more equitable distribution of recourses and public services.
 We commit to continuing to learn about, reflect on, and incorporate anti-racist policies into City government, and strengthen a climate incompositule with racism in our community and nation.